outl1ne/create-frontend/docs/universal-react.md

  *
  * @param ReactComponent - The root component of your React app
  * @param url - The url for the request.
 For express, you should pass `req.originalUrl`
- * @param backendData - Data that you'd like to be accessible in the app (on both the client and server) through AppDataContext.
+ * @param backendData - Data that you'd like to be accessible in the app (in both the client and server) through AppDataContext.
 Optional.
  *
  * @return {{ content: String, context: Object }}
  */